2024 Fordyce shooting: Perpetrator

-The Ouachita County Sheriff’s Office identified the perpetrator as then 44-year-old Travis Eugene "Joey" Posey (born July 26, 1979), of neighboring New Edinburg, Arkansas.
+The Ouachita County Sheriff's Office identified the perpetrator as then 44-year-old Travis Eugene "Joey" Posey (born July 26, 1979), of neighboring New Edinburg, Arkansas.
 Posey lived in the area throughout his entire life, and at the time of the shooting, Posey was the owner of a Kingsland landscaping company which he operated since 2010 as well as a local trucking service.
 Earlier records show that Posey attended the University of Arkansas at Monticello in 1997.

 Posey was once arrested while working as a trucker by the New York State Police and charged with a single fourth-degree criminal possession of a weapon charge near Watertown, New York, on November 14, 2011, after attempting to bring a weapon through the gates of Fort Drum, pleading guilty to a reduced charge of disorderly conduct and was released on a $200 fine.
 Police confiscated the gun, which was not registered in New York.

 Criminal case

-On June 25, 2024, Posey appeared in court for the first time, in which he pleaded not guilty to 4 counts of capital murder and 10 counts of attempted murder.
+On June 25, 2024, Posey appeared in court for the first time, in which he pleaded not guilty to four counts of capital murder and 10 counts of attempted murder.
 A trial date of February 3, 2025 was set by Judge Spencer Singleton in Camden during the October 11 hearing for this case, while being held at Ouachita County Detention Center.

-On July 21, 2025, Posey agreed to plead guilty to all 4 counts of capital murder as well as 11 counts of attempted capital murder, forcing a cancellation of the trial and replacing the trial with his sentencing.
-On August 4, 2025, Posey was sentenced to 4 consecutive life sentences without parole, plus 220 years, and was transported to Varner Supermax Unit that same day, where he is incarcerated per his sentence.
+On July 21, 2025, Posey agreed to plead guilty to all four counts of capital murder as well as 11 counts of attempted capital murder, forcing a cancellation of the trial and replacing the trial with his sentencing.
+On August 4, 2025, Posey was sentenced to four consecutive life sentences without parole, plus 220 years, and was transported to Varner Supermax Unit that same day, where he is incarcerated per his sentence.

 Civil case

-In August 2024, Posey was sued by a woman who was injured in the shooting, seeking monetary damages for medical care, lost earnings and other expenses.
+In August 2024, Posey was sued by a woman who was injured in the shooting and her husband, seeking monetary damages for medical care, lost earnings and other expenses.
 Lawsuit was filed in state court.
 In July 2025, when Posey pleaded guilty to criminal charges against him, it was reported that attorneys for the woman have requested the judge to enter default judgement, since Posey hasn't responded to the complaint.
+On October 20, 2025, it was announced that plaintiffs had won $3.7 million civil judgement against Posey.